 Energy Efficiency is of the utmost importance to Sundance Spas, and all of the hot tubs they build are designed to perform effectively in the harshest climates.

-Come in to any of our 6 locations (Burlington, Hamilton, Mississauga, Oakville, St. Catharines & Vaughan) for more information on Sundance Spas Plug 'N Play models & DreamMaker Spas - We would love to help turn your hot tub dream into a reality!
+Come in to any of our 6 locations (Burlington, Hamilton, Mississauga, Oakville, St. Catharines & Vaughan) for more information on Sundance Spas and our Plug “n Play ,odels – We would love to help turn your hot tub dream into a reality!